 The following summary consolidated statements of comprehensive income data for the years ended December 31, 2019, 2020 and 2021, summary consolidated balance sheets data as of December 31, 2020 and 2021, and summary consolidated statements of cash flows data for the years ended December 31, 2019, 2020 and 2021 have been derived from the audited consolidated financial statements of the Company included elsewhere in this prospectus, which were prepared and presented in accordance with U.S. GAAP.
-The following summary consolidated statements of comprehensive income data for the six months ended June 30, 2021 and 2022, summary consolidated balance sheet data as of June 30, 2022 and summary consolidated cash flows data for the six months ended June 30, 2021 and 2022 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus and have been prepared on the same basis as our audited consolidated financial statements.
+The following summary consolidated statements of comprehensive income data for the six months ended June 30, 2021 and 2022, summary consolidated balance sheet data as of June 30, 2022 and summary consolidated financial statements included elsewhere in this prospectus and have been prepared on the same basis as our audited consolidated financial statements.
 Our historical results are not necessarily indicative of results expected for future periods.
-You should read this Our Summary Consolidated Financial Data and Operating Data section together with the Company's consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.
+You should read this Our Summary Consolidated financial Data and Operating Data section together with the Company's consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.